Fjf/Allen/configuration/readme.md

 Allen centers around the idea of running a __sequence of algorithms__ on input events.
 This sequence is predefined and will always be executed in the same order.

 The sequence can be configured with python.
 Existing configurations can be browsed under `configuration/sequences`.
 The sequence name is the name of each individual file, without the `.py` extension, in that folder.
-For instance, some sequence names are `velo`, `ut`, or `hlt1_pp_default`.
+For instance, some sequence names are `velo`, `veloUT`, or `hlt1_pp_default`.

 The sequence can be chosen _at compile time_ with the cmake option `SEQUENCE`, and passing a concrete sequence name.
 For instance: